 The red fox practices social monogamy.
 There is a bonding between the males and females, but it only lasts as long as the breeding season.
 Furthermore, red foxes are not committed to their partners.
 A male dog can mate with several other estrous females, and a female red fox might copulate with several males.
 Both will stay around each other to help protect and raise the kits.

 Monogamy is rare in mammals, and this is not an exhaustive list of species.
-This does, however, give an insight into the types of monogamy that mammals experience.
+However, this gives an insight into the types of monogamy that mammals experience.